 - Season curry with soy sauce, honey, salt, and pepper.
 Add back the clams, stirring to combine.
 Serve with steamed rice.

 **Helpful tips and common mistakes

-Japanese curry is typically made with chicken or beef but fresh clams become the star of the dish in this recipe.
-It just so happens to be clam season so I was able to score some big juicy clams at the market.
+Japanese curry is typically made with chicken or beef but fresh clams become the star in this recipe.
 The first step is to discard any clams that may have died.
 To check, simply lightly tap any clams that are open.
 If it's alive, it should close its shell.
 If the shell stays open, discard the clam.
 Next, you want to clean the clams.
 Soak them in fresh water for 20 minutes.
-The fresh water will help the clams spit out any sand or dirt.
+The freshwater will help the clams spit out any sand or dirt.
 Use a firm brush and clean off any barnacles or dirt that may remain.

 Add the remaining ingredients including the reserved clam stock.
 Cover and bring to a boil.
 Reduce the heat and let it simmer until the vegetables become tender.
 You want to wait to add the clams until the very last minute to avoid overcooking them.
 Remember, we've already cooked them to make the stock so it's just a matter of stirring it in at the very end.